YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 - Most parts proceed from Ga-Yeon's first-person point of view and Archives will help with understanding the episode.
 - You don't need to intervene in the game.
 Only Watching, Reading, Listening, Feeling.
 - But you may have to do something for certain scene or record collection.
-- Discouraged Workers are playing to automatically.
+- Discouraged Workers is played automatically.
 You can toggle this function.

 Features
 ===================
 - **Gloomy** theme and close story organization based on **korea**.
 - Short but powerful 135 minutes, drama-like transition effect.
-- Cartoon style sprites and CGs, actual photo retouching background.
+- Cartoon style sprites and CGs, the background that amended the actual photo.
 - 60+ Archives and hidden record obtained from the inherent object.
 - 30+ Steam Achievements.
 - Borrowed the powerful data-compressing skill.